TjasaZil/The-Fruity-Runner-Mini-Jam-128/Readme.md

 - limitation: The only way to go is up
 - made with: HTML5, Canvas, SCSS and Vanilla JS

+About the game:
+The little Red Hood is feeling under the weather and is hunting for some healthy foods in the forest.
+Pick up the fruits and veggies to keep your health high and avoid the traps and obsticles of the forest that can hurt you.
+The only way to survive is to keep your health up.
+Once it hits 0, the game is over.

 This is a simple runner game that I made for the mini game jam 128 hosted on itch.io.
 The game jam was held from March 17th 2023 at 5:00 AM to March 20th 2023 at 5:00 AM.
 It is a short game that I plan to expand in the future.

 The objective of the game is to pick up healthy snacks in order to keep your health high.
 Once the health counter hits 0 the game ends.
 The game uses arrow keys as controls.
+Press and hold the Enter key to restart the game after the game over screen.

 ## art: